 For many, purchasing digital assets remains a daunting undertaking.
 Loads of complex industry lingo and polarizing media coverage might leave some feeling apprehensive.
 However, with preparation and education, it’s possible for new traders to confidently wade into the world of cryptocurrency trading.

-In this article, we’ll explore the importance of due diligence, discuss the dominant cryptocurrency trading strategies, and explain how you can get involved with cryptocurrency markets.
+In this article, we’ll explore the importance of due diligence, explain the fundamentals for learning how to trade crypto, and discuss the dominant cryptocurrency trading strategies.

 Cryptocurrency Trading and Due Diligence

 As with any asset, performing thorough due diligence is crucial before diving in.
+This is extremely crucial when learning how to buy cryptocurrency.
 Perhaps most importantly, you should never buy more cryptocurrency than you’re comfortable losing— you’ve probably heard that before.
 But what exactly constitutes due-diligence in this digital asset class?
 Let’s explore a few crypto-specific considerations:

 - You need to assess several factors when buying a specific coin or token.
 The stated goals and purpose of a project, as well as its market capitalization, trading volumes, and coin utility are crucial considerations.
 If a token has very low trading volume and few strong use cases, future growth is questionable.